Skye Miner ('12) Sociology Major

 Portrait of Skye Miner, Gonzaga Alumni 2012

-“The Gonzaga Sociology Department provided me with strong methodological and theoretical training that served to be an essential foundation for my graduate school work.
+“The Gonzaga Sociology Department provided me with strong methodological and theoretical training that served to be an essential foundation for my graduate school and post-graduate work.
 My participation in the undergraduate research group and position as a research assistant for Dr. Andrea Bertotti Metoyer gave me invaluable hands-on experience.
-These opportunities gave me both the confidence and training to perform my own research in graduate school.”
+These opportunities gave me both the confidence and training to perform my own research in graduate school and beyond.”

 Want to Connect with the Sociology & Criminology Department?